Keon-Jukes/meal-tracker/README.md

 # Meal Tracker App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was made to keep track of my skills

 ## Available Scripts